Report: Mets GM admits explicit texts to female reporter

 "The Mets take these matters seriously, expect professional and ethical behavior from all of our employees, and certainly do not condone the conduct described in (the ESPN) story.
 We will follow up as we review the facts regarding this serious issue.”

-After asking whether the outlet intended to run a story, Porter requested more time before later declining further comment, ESPN reported.
+After asking whether the outlet intended to run a story, Porter requested more time before later declining further comment, ESPN said.

-Before his Diamondbacks tenure, Porter worked under Theo Epstein with the Boston Red Sox and Chicago Cubs, winning three World Series championships in Boston’s front office and another with the Cubs.
-ESPN says he was Cubs’ director of professional scouting when he sent the messages to the woman.
+It’s another embarrassing development for the Mets, who have energized fans by acquiring star shortstop Francisco Lindor and several other notable players since new owner Steve Cohen purchased the club from the Wilpon and Katz families for $2.42 billion in early November.

+Last offseason, under previous GM Brodie Van Wagenen, the Mets hired former slugger Carlos Beltrán as manager only to cut ties with him 2 1/2 months later when he was implicated in MLB’s investigation of illegal sign stealing by Houston while Beltrán was an Astros player in 2017.

 “Jared has proven himself at every level and in every position he has held, earning respect from his peers throughout baseball,” Alderson said in a statement when Porter was hired.